 The Aerospace Gateway to Industry Schools project was established to support the growth and development of an effective workforce for the aviation industry sector.
 This program provides opportunities for young people to undertake structured workplace learning, school-based apprenticeships and traineeships, full-time employment and further study through industry-school partnerships and has proven essential in meeting the Queensland Government’s aim of transitioning young people from school to work while completing school and gaining formal qualifications.

-The program currently involves a total of 16 Queensland secondary schools (government and non-government), plus two aviation “hub” schools, with 300 students throughout Queensland studying Aerospace studies and more than 30 industry partners and supports including local aerospace entities, training institutions and universities creating pathways for students into Queensland’s aerospace industry.
+The program currently involves a total of 16 Queensland secondary schools (government and non-government), plus two aviation “hub” schools, with 300 students throughout Queensland studying Aerospace.
+There are more than 30 industry partners and supports including local aerospace entities, training institutions and universities who are creating pathways for students into Queensland’s aerospace industry.
 Indooroopilly State High School is a proud member of this project.

 For further details, please contact Matt Reid, Head of Department – Partnerships, Digital Learning, Aerospace and Avation, on firstname.lastname@example.org